-Do you want to teach meditation to beginners?
-If so, you will have to have a certain set of skills, the most important skill being the ability to express yourself clearly so that your students can fully understand your teaching.
+If you want to learn to teach beginners meditation, you will have to have a certain set of skills.
+You will need to be able to express yourself clearly so that your students can fully understand your teaching.

 Speaking from a purely business perspective, your target audience is also going to affect your marketing.
 You will need different business cards, different advertising, and different sources of students depending on your target audience.

-How To Teach Meditation Step 2: What Type of Meditation?
+How To Become A Meditation Teacher 2: What Type of Meditation?

-If you are already particularly knowledgeable about a certain type, then logically that is the type you should teach.
-If you are currently undecided you may wish to take a look at the different types of meditation using the link in the last paragraph.
+If you are already particularly knowledgeable about a certain type of practice, go with that one.
+If you are currently undecided you may wish to take a look at the different types of practice (refer to the link above).